tcab/pagestest/README.md

 - works locally on dev machine
 - works on main github README ✅
-- CLICKING ON IMAGE - takes you to ugly github framed page  ❌
+- CLICKING ON IMAGE - takes you to ugly github framed page  ❌ mitigation fails - same ugly page ❌
 - Note that `?sanitize=true` not needed, though doesn't hurt.

 Even though it makes for more complex urls, try to mitigate the **ugly github framed page** problem with the advice: